iandennismiller/mueller-report/Readme.md

 The DOJ release suffers from several technical limitations that interfere with public discussion about the Mueller investigation.
 For example:

-- the PDF cannot be searched
+- the DOJ PDF cannot be searched
-- passages of text cannot be highlighted or copied-and-pasted
+- passages of text in the DOJ PDF cannot be highlighted or copied-and-pasted
-- the table of contents is not "clickable"
+- the table of contents in the DOJ PDF is not "clickable"
-- the page numbers in the footer do not match the PDF page numbers
+- the page numbers in the footer do not match the DOJ PDF page numbers
 - the DOJ PDF appears to be derived from a photocopy and consequently there are visual artifacts in the PDF

 This project is an effort to correct those technical limitations by providing a "clean room" reimplementation of the document from source code.